lexd0g/save-discord-bots.github.io/index.md

+# Save Discord Bots

-# Why Discord should not make the upcoming API changes that will block bots from being able to read message content.
+## Why Discord should not make the upcoming API changes that will block bots from being able to read message content.

 ### **What Discord is doing:**
 Discord is aiming to stop verified bots from being able to read message content, forcing bot developers to move to slash commands for interaction.